KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 The Broader Category: PDF Integrity in Compliance Workflows

-Bank statement fraud is the highest-volume case, but the same verification logic applies across the document types that move through lending and fintech workflows:
+Bank statement fraud is the highest-volume case, but the same fraud detection logic applies across the document types that move through lending and fintech workflows:

-- Pay stubs and income verification letters — frequently modified to inflate stated income
+- Pay stubs and income source-of-truth check letters — frequently modified to inflate stated income

 - Tax returns (PDF exports) — modification dates and software fingerprints reveal post-completion edits